Tarun-Mahajan/noSpliceVelo/README.md

 Given the popularity of [scvi-tools](https://docs.scvi-tools.org/en/stable/) for count modeling of single-cell RNA sequencing (scRNA-seq) data, we have used its framework for implementing noSpliceVelo.
 Specifically, we use a deep neural network architecture inspired by the architecture introduced for the method veloVI in [Gayoso, Adam, et al. "Deep generative modeling of transcriptional dynamics for RNA velocity analysis in single cells."
 Nature methods 21.1 (2024): 50-59.](https://doi.org/10.1038/s41592-023-01994-w), which is also included in [scvi-tools](https://docs.scvi-tools.org/en/latest/api/reference/scvi.external.VELOVI.html).
 Despite some similarity in the architecture, noSpliceVelo does not require the separation of unspliced and spliced transcripts, which is a key feature of veloVI.

-Next, we provide a brief overview of the environment setup, reproducibility, and application to custom scRNA-seq data.
+Next, we provide a brief overview of the environment setup, source code, reproducibility, and application to custom scRNA-seq data.

 ## Environment:
 1. Create a new conda environment and install the required packages: